starling021/rat-n/substrate/README.md

 ***

-# Installing substrate (iOS)

-    INFO: Mouse Substrate (MPL Substrate) has two ways to be installed, using Mouse Payload Loader (MPL) and using install.sh script.

-## Using MPL
+# About msub command

     INFO: If you are using Mouse Payload Loader (MPL) to exploit iOS device, MPL Substrate will be installed automatically.
-If MPL Substrate will not installed automatically, install it using Mouse CLI.
+If MPL Substrate will not installed automatically, install it using Mouse CLI msub command.

 > msub

     Usage: msub [install|uninstall]

-## Using install.sh

-> cd mouse/substrate

-> chmod +x install.sh

-> ./install.sh --ignore-package

 ***